root-project/root/README/ReleaseNotes/v624/index.md

 The new and corrected bin correction behaviour is:
   - `correctForBinSize`: multiply counts in each bin by the bin volume corresponding to the variables in `sumSet`
   - `inverseBinCor`: divide counts in each bin by the bin volume corresponding to the variables *not* in `sumSet`
+  -
+### New fully parametrised Crystal Ball shape class

+So far, the Crystal Ball distribution has been represented in RooFit only by the `RooCBShape` class, which has a Gaussian core and a single power-law tail on one side.
+This release introduces the `RooCrystalBall` class, which implements some commom generalizations of the Crystal Ball shape:
+  - symmetric or asymmetric power-law tails on both sides
+  - different width parameters for the left and right sides of the Gaussian core

+The new `RooCrystalBall` class is meant to substitute the `RooDSCBShape` and `RooSDSCBShape` classes that were never part of RooFit but passed around in its user community.

 ## 2D Graphics Libraries